BEROCHLU/sakata/README.md

 ## Result files

 - `output1.log`
   This is a log of the results obtained by using my implemented neural network to learn market data from approximately six months ago to today, segmented into 44-day intervals and learned day by day.
 The value of `Norm:` for each period corresponds to the Sakata Index.
-The training parameters are as described above.
+The training parameters are as follows:
   - Input: 3 layers (including bias)
   - Hidden: 4 layers (including bias)
   - Output: 1 layer